 According to the AV industry feedback in the survey and workshop, the vehicle manufacturers and ADS developers mainly rely on the information that the vehicle sensors provide.
 This is done especially for road safety and liability reasons.
-Any external ODD or local condition information from infrastructure can bring redundancy, i.e., backup for the automated driving systems, but the trustworthiness of the information is a concern because the manufacturer bears the responsibility of the outcome of using the information when the vehicle is used in the automated mode.
+Any external ODD or local condition information from infrastructure can bring redundancy, i.e., backup for the automated driving systems, but the trustworthiness of the information is a concern because the manufacturer bears the responsibility for the outcome of using the information when the vehicle is used in the automated mode.
 In any case, the ODD-related external information can likely always be regarded at least as "nice-to-have" as it can extend the electronic horizon of the vehicle beyond the range of the vehicle sensors.

-If in the future driving rules for ADS would specify that ADS adhere to authority directions and information in specific conditions, and regulations would specify that certain information attributes are not optional then the road operator must provide the related information attributes to the ADS.
+If in the future driving rules for ADS would specify that ADS adhere to authority directions and information in specific conditions, national legislation may require the road authorities and/or operators or other infrastructure-based sources such as information service providers to provide the related information attributes to the ADS.
 Some of these information attributes are necessary for ADS operation while others are relevant to managing the traffic.

 Basically, the ODD / local conditions attributes that the AV industry indicated being priority for them, were also considered priority for the traffic managers and road maintenance operators in most of the cases in the three scenarios of traffic jam dissolving, adverse weather area and static/dynamic road work zone.
 Thereby the road operators and actors working for the road network operation need the local condition information attributes and will set up their own monitoring systems or acquire that information from various data providers.
-The deliverable also highlights that the automated vehicles themselves are important data providers also to the road operators.
+The deliverable also highlights that the automated vehicles themselves are also important data providers also to the road operators.
 The latter applies especially to cases where good and comprehensive road network coverage, location accuracy, and timeliness is required.